Diabolical Meaning: Definition and Overview

 Pictou illustrating Diabolical Meaning

-Diabolical Meaning Origin As A Slang
+Diabolical Origin

 The word diabolical has deep historical roots tied to religion and literature.
 It comes from the Late Latin word diabolicus, which traces back to the Greek word diabolos, meaning “slanderer” or “accuser”—another word for the devil.